eediga/SuCodu/README.md

 # SuCodu

-SuCodu is a Web Application developed for the technical competition held at Cummins College of Engineering, Pune which is a combination of solving "sudoku + MCQs".
+SuCodu is a Web Application developed for the technical competition held at Southeast Missouri State University, Missouri which is a combination of solving "sudoku + MCQs".

 Once a participant successfully login into the system he/she can see the screen divided into 2 parts:
 1. Sudoku grid